DanielManogilLasheras/ODOO-OWL-Repository/README.md

 - After that install the setuptools wheel: pip install setuptools wheel
 - Install the odoo requirements: pip install -r requirements.txt
 - Connect to the database with the command, if it is the first time it's connecting, you must add "-i base": python odoo-bin -r dbuser -w dbpassword --addons-path=addons -d mydb
+- When possible, Odoo will use the port 8069, so we will access by typing localhost:8069.
+- In the development enviroment, the factory account is admin, and the password is admin.